The Colors of The Sheltie

 The K locus interacts with the alleles of the A Locus.
 A dog carrying one or two KB alleles will be uniformly black, and unable to show the A series sable and tricolor patterns.
 A dog without the KB allele, carrying one or two copies of the kbr allele will show the sable and tricolor patterns of the A series, but the tan areas will be brindled.
 Thus, a sable will appear brindle, and a tricolor will be black, brindle and white.
 A recessive black (aa) will no show any evidence of brindling regardless of the K Locus genotype, because he has no tan on which the brindle can operate.
 The Sheltie is almost universally kyky in genotype, so that the A series tan has no brindling.

-There are three ways that a dog can carry a kbr gene and not be brindle:
+There are three ways that a dog can carry a kbr allele and not be brindle:

 1. It can be ee at the E Locus, and therefore have only yellow/red pigment in its coat.